cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 # 0 - The Fool

-* The Fool gets the Lucky ability.
+* The Fool gets the **Lucky** ability.
-* The Fool treats "The Fool" as a wildcard and can use it in place of any other card, in any situation.
+* The Fool treats "The Fool" as a true wildcard and can use it in place of any other card, in any situation.

 themes:
  - luck, chance, recklessness, hoping things just work out